Willster419/RelhaxModpack/README.md

 ## Attention!
-The Relhax Modpack will be closing on April 20th, 2022.
+The Relhax Modpack closed on April 20th, 2022.
 Thank you to all our volunteers and users for over 5 years of success!

 ##### SUPPORTED LANGUAGES: [**<ins>English</ins>**](README.md), Deutch, Polski, Français, Español, Pусский.